kfoysalhaque/Wi-BFI/README.md

 ## Wi-BFI Usage
 <br/>
-<strong>Extract BFAs and reconstruct Vmatrices from traces:</strong> If you already have the captured traces of the network (IEEE 802.11ac or 11ax), execute ``` main.py ``` with few arguments like the following:
+<strong>Extract BFAs and reconstruct Vmatrices from traces:</strong> If you already have the captured traces of the network (IEEE 802.11ac or 11ax), execute ``` main.py``` with a few arguments like the following:

 <br/>